George E. Outland

-George Elmer Outland (October 8, 1906 – March 2, 1981) was an American educator, photographer, and politician who served two terms as a Democratic United States Congressman from California from 1943 to 1947.
+George Elmer Outland (October 8, 1906 – March 2, 1981) was an American educator, photographer, and politician who served two terms as a U.S. Representative from California from 1943 to 1947.

 Biography

 George Elmer Outland was born in Santa Paula, Ventura County, California, on October 8, 1906.
-He attended public schools and Whittier College in California, where he received an A.B., in 1928.
-He received his M.A. from Harvard University in 1929, and his Ph.D. from Yale University in 1937.
+He attended the public schools and Whittier College in California, where he received an A.B. degree in 1928.
+He received an M.A. from Harvard University in 1929 and a Ph.D. from Yale University in 1937.
 He also attended the University of Southern California in Los Angeles.